Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: EXPERIMENTS

 Table~\ref{tab:performance_new} reports the overall performance of our proposed method and the baselines on the Taobao-MM and KuaiRec datasets.
 We observe that \method\ consistently outperforms all baseline models across all evaluation metrics on both datasets.
 Specifically, compared with the strongest baseline, our model achieves a significant relative improvement of up to 21.57\% and 29.91\% in terms of H@1 and N@3 on the Taobao-MM dataset.

 We attribute the superiority of \method\ to several key factors.
 First, compared to traditional sequential recommendation methods, \textsf{Ours} effectively leverages long-term user behavior sequences to capture more comprehensive user interests.
-Although the recent generative model \textsf{DualGR} also incorporates long-sequence information, it exhibits two major limitations that \textsf{\method} successfully addresses: (1) \textsf{DualGR} relies on simple average pooling to generate user representations, which fails to capture fine-grained interaction features between the user and the candidate items.
-In contrast, our \textsf{SIDTier} mechanism provides richer information by explicitly modeling target-aware interactions.
-(2) In the generation process of hierarchical SIDs, \textsf{DualGR} employs only a single cross attention module per layer, which limits its ability to organically fuse short-term and long-term behavioral signals.
+Although the recent generative model \textsf{DualGR} also incorporates long-sequence information, it exhibits two major limitations that \textsf{\method} successfully addresses: (1) Instead of relying on simple average pooling to generate user representations, which fails to capture fine-grained interaction features between the user and the candidate items, our \textsf{SID-Tier} mechanism provides richer information by explicitly modeling target-aware interactions.
+(2) In the generation process of hierarchical SIDs, traditional method employs only a single cross attention module per layer, which limits its ability to organically fuse short-term and long-term behavioral signals.
 Our method adopts a more sophisticated fusion strategy, ensuring that both transient intents and persistent preferences are well-integrated.

 Furthermore, we observe that the performance gain is more pronounced on the \textsf{Taobao-MM} dataset than on \textsf{KuaiRec}.
 This discrepancy stems from the difference in multimodal data quality.
 In the \textsf{Taobao-MM} dataset, we utilize high-quality multimodal features learned via supervised contrastive learning, which offers superior semantic alignment.
 In contrast, the multimodal information in \textsf{KuaiRec} is derived from simple text-based encoding, leading to relatively lower representational quality and thus more limited performance improvements.